ashley468/cst391-milestone/milestone2/README.md

 # API Introduction
-- The API of this project is designed to provide a simple way for the user to make changes to the products of their choice such as retrieiving, adding, or deleting them.
+- The API of this project is designed to provide a straightforward and efficient way for users to manage products.
+Users can retrieve information about products of their choice, add new products, or delete existing ones.
+This structure ensures flexibility and ease of use for various product management operations.

 # API Requests